Overview

 Our firm offers the following investment advisory services:

-Portfolio Management Services
+Investment Management Services

-provides investment management through individually managed accounts.
+investment management through individually managed accounts.

 Through personal discussions with clients, through which goals and objectives based on a

-needs and objectives of the client.
-Identifying clients' needs and priorities is the first step in the
+the needs and objectives of the client.
+Identifying clients' needs and priorities is the first step in

-process of designing a portfolio.
+the process of designing a portfolio.
 Whether a client's objective is growth of capital, income,

 liquidity, or conservation of capital in large part determines the investment strategy that will be